How do I apply? What is the application process?

 Are there leadership opportunities for students on the trip?

-Visiting a foreign community or country provides many challenges.
-All students are encouraged to be open to the beliefs and cultures they experience there.
+Visiting a another community or country provides many challenges.
+All students are encouraged to be open to the beliefs, cultures, and new experiences that they will have.
 This team experience provides leadership training that develops prospective leaders for future Campus Ministry activities and programs.
 Each team has at least one student leader who applies and is chosen during the spring semester of the previous school year.

 Are there any class requirements?